dnahurnyi/blog/content/post/me.md

 draft: false
 ---

-Software developer from Lviv, Ukraine.
+I am a software developer from Lviv, Ukraine.
 Write mostly on Go and Python.
 I am interested in things related to cloud and distributed systems.
-Also I like comedy and can't imagine my life without a humor 😜
+Also, I like comedy and can’t imagine my life without a humor 😜